ricardotassio/price-smart-api/README.md

 • **Tasks**:
   • Facilitate regular meetings to discuss progress, challenges, and data feature updates.
   • Align model requirements with the insights team for seamless incorporation of insights into models.
-  • Provide status updates and obtain feedback from stakeholders to ensure alignment with project goals.
-•	Due:

 #### Task 5.
 Insights Team